cgruver/dev-workspace-images/Scaling-DevSpaces.md

     1. Configure you cluster so that the Operator Lifecycle Manager does not copy Cluster Service Version objects into every managed namespace.

        [Disabling Copied CSVs](https://docs.openshift.com/container-platform/4.18/operators/admin/olm-config.html#olm-disabling-copied-csvs_olm-config)
+* Use a `per-workspace` storage strategy instead of `per-user`
+  * A `per-workspace` strategy will make more efficient use of storage because PVCs will be lifecycled with workspaces.
+The trade-off will be the number of PVC created and destroyed.
+Ensure that your storage provisioner can handle the expected load.

 ## Recovering from Disaster